rfxcom/node-rfxcom/DeviceCommands.md

 (i.e. transmitted by the RFXtrx433).
 Note that not every device subtype in a given type will support all the available commands.
 Invalid command/device combinations, address codes and parameters will throw an error.

-For the full details see the RFXtrx433 user manual
+For the full details see the RFXtrx433 user manual.
+Some of these devices may only be supported by recent versions of the RFXCOM firmware.

 Curtain1
 --------